 Top mount controls are safer during transport and during the daily operations of a busy kitchen.
 These controls are also easier to see and access.
 Some models are made with bottom mount controls, so it is important to ask where controls are located when purchasing.

 Energy Star products cut your energy usage, contributing to a cleaner environment.
 These Energy Star products lower your utility bills due to the lowered energy usage and qualify for rebates in some states, making these products even better investments!

 Learn more about Energy Star Rated Holding Cabinets from Central Restaurant Products.

-Holding and Proofing Cabinets allow operators to keep food at safe temperatures and provide an ideal environment for baking breads, donuts, etc. Top vendors such as Metro, Vulcan, Crescor and Carter Hoffman offer a wide variety of sizes and styles that will increase efficiencies and convenience.
+Holding and Proofing Cabinets allow operators to keep food at safe temperatures and provide an ideal environment for baking bread, donuts, etc. Top vendors such as Metro, Vulcan, Crescor, and Carter Hoffman offer a wide variety of sizes and styles that will increase efficiencies and convenience.

 Hope has been a Content Specialist since November 2015, where she brings to the table years of experience in the food service industry in a variety of roles.
 Throughout her time with Central, Hope has focused on learning all things possible about everything from cooking equipment to concession and specialty products in order to empower operators with education on commercial equipment and supplies.
 Hope is a wife, new mom, avid crafter, and food lover (french fries please!).